(This dispatch is part of our coverage of the 2019 Chicago International Film Festival.)

 At least it wasn’t as heavy-handed as Gloria Mundi.
 Directed by Robert Guédiguian and co-written by he and Serge Valletti, this ensemble drama comes awfully close at points at freeze-framing and having a text bubble just go, “C’est la vie!” with a record scratch sound effect.
 But what’s weird is that this movie is far from doomed to fail.
 I can’t even call it bad.
 What I can say, though, is that it lays on the misery so thick that it loses grip of the human condition in the process.

-Richard (Jean-Pierre Darroussin) has returned from prison just in time for him and his ex-wife, Sylvie (Ariane Ascaride), to meet their new daughter’s baby.
+Richard (Jean-Pierre Darroussin) has returned from prison just in time for he and his ex-wife, Sylvie (Ariane Ascaride), to meet their new daughter’s baby.
 That baby is Gloria, child to Mathilda (Anaïs Demoustier) and Nico (Robinson Stévenin).
 Stressed with their working-class life, Mathilda is sleeping with their horndog friend Bruno (Grégoire Leprince-Ringuet), who’s, in turn, being loose with his racist girlfriend, Aurore (Lola Naymark).
 Drama ensues and isn’t as economic-based as the movie seems to think.

 The issue isn’t the structure.
 It’s actually quite tidy.
 Relationships are clear and the characters, while too one-note at points, show a contrast.
 It’s how close it comes to making a binary out of human behavior: people are either another squirrel trying to get a nut or a pile of trash with cool hair, with Mathilda bridging the gap between the parties.
 People are constantly reacting.
 They don’t get their chances to shine with inaction and don’t register as real people as a result, so in that respect, Guédiguian can’t flesh out their condition.